mafunk92/mafunk92.github.io/index.md

 </ul>

 I will be using this site to document my adventures through learning web development subjects.
-So far I'm looking at learning Node.js and Angular.
+So far I'm looking at learning the MEAN stack.
+This site will go through many changes as I learn more and more about different techniques.